111 Westfall Road

 Fax: 585 753-5188

-The goal of this division is to provide essential health care services to the residents of Monroe County in the areas of disease surveillance, clinical services and preventive health education in order to prevent and control the spread of communicable disease.
-Programs in this division include:
+Provides essential health care services to the residents of Monroe County in the areas of clinical services and preventive health education to prevent and control the spread of communicable disease.

 111 Westfall Rd.

 The mission of the Immunization Program is to prevent vaccine preventable disease among Monroe County residents by immunizing adults and children and educating residents about vaccine preventable diseases.

 The goal of the Tuberculosis Control Program is to decrease the incidence of TB in Monroe County through effective screening, health education, outreach to those at risk and appropriate treatment.

 In addition to clinical consultation, the program provides the following services.

 The Tuberculosis Clinic is located at 111 Westfall Rd. and is open each weekday from 8:30 a.m. until 4:30 p.m.with extended hours on Wednesday (until 7:00 p.m.).

 Call 585 753 5161 for more information or to schedule an appointment.